askui/flutter-example-automation/README.md

         await aui.type('askui').exec();
         await aui.click().text().withText('Enter your email').exec();
         await aui.type('askui@askui.com').exec();
-        // Attention for scrolling!
-        /*  Scroll down the page
-            - execOnShell() can run shell commands within the device via adb.
-            - Note that, you have to adjust the four numeric parameters, in order to make it fit to your device's screen.
-            - The syntax is:
-                input swipe <startX> <startY> <endX> <endY>
-            - Depending on the screen size of your device, the coordinates should stay within the scrollable area of the app. i.e. the 'Tabbar' at the top of the demo app is not scrollable.
-        */
-        await aui.execOnShell('input swipe 300 600 300 100').exec();
         // Click and type the address
         await aui.click().text().withText('Enter your address').exec();
         await aui.type('Haid-und-Neu-Straße 18').exec();